-- 3.12 Additional flexibilities relating to the use of receipts were confirmed in the Local Government Finance Settlement for 2016/17.
-Receipts generated between 1 April 2016 to 31 March 2019, excluding Right-To-Buy receipts, can be used to fund Transformation provided the Council has agreed a Transformation Programme setting out the projects, costs and deliverable benefits / savings. - 3.13 In respect of the major receipts.
+- 3.12 Additional flexibilities regarding the use of receipts were confirmed following the Chancellor's Autumn Statement 2015.
+Receipts generated between 1 April 2016 and 31 March 2019, excluding Right-To-Buy receipts, can be used to fund Transformation provided the Council has agreed a Transformation Programme setting out the projects, costs and deliverable benefits / savings. - 3.13 In respect of the major receipts.
 For Manor Drive, provided there are no planning consent issues, the Council should receive £2.25 million in 2016/17 with a similar amount in 2017/18.
-The sale of Acre Lane should become clearer in the coming weeks with the first receipt assumed for 2017/18 with similar amounts for 2018/19 and 2019/20.
+The sale of Acre Lane should become clearer in the coming weeks with the first receipt assumed for early 20/17 with similar amounts for 2017/18 and 2018/19.
 No account has been taken as yet for any potential receipt in connection with the former Rock Ferry High School.